jthet/machine-learning-projects/hurricane-nueralNet/README.md

-# Hurrican Damage Prediction with Nueral Networks
+# Hurrican Damage Prediction with Neural Networks

-This repository focuses on classifying satellite images from Texas after Hurricane Harvey into "damaged" and "non-damaged" buildings using TensorFlow nueral networks.
+This repository focuses on classifying satellite images from Texas after Hurricane Harvey into "damaged" and "non-damaged" buildings using TensorFlow neural networks.
 We explored various neural network architectures, deploying the best-performing model with a Flask-based inference server.
 This README covers the deployment and usage of the model inference server.

 Note that in the `models/` directory, not all the models are there because some exceeded GitHub's 100 Mb file size limit.
 These files are still contained in the docker image however.